 Aeonium sunburst

-Introducing the Aeonium 'Sunburst', is a striking succulent plant with a large rosette of variegated leaves that belongs to the Aeonium genus.
+Introducing the Aeonium 'Sunburst', which is a striking succulent plant that has a large rosette of variegated leaves and belongs to the Aeonium genus.
 Native to the Canary Islands, the Aeonium sunburst has several other common names such as Copper pinwheel, Aeonium decorum tricolor, sunburst aeonium, Copper pinwheel tricolor, or Aeonium decorum sunburst.

 When it comes to propagation, the Aeonium Sunburst can be easily propagated through stem cuttings.
 This Aeonium succulent can also be propagated from leaf cuttings, although it may take longer for new plants to develop.